Contact Us Today

 about image

-6-Time Best Lawyer on Long Island • Trailblazer Award Winner • Over 2,000 Clients Represented • Available 24/7 — Call Now: (631) 903-3733
+7-Time Best Lawyer of Long Island • New York Law Journal Trailblazer Award Winner • Over 2,000 Clients Represented • Available 24/7 — Call Now: (631) 903-3733

-What to Expect When You Hire Me
+What to Expect When You Hire My Firm

 Criminal Defense Attorneys in Suffolk County

-suffolk county personal injury lawyer
+suffolk county criminal defense lawyer

 Facing criminal charges in Suffolk County can put your freedom and future at risk.
 We regularly defend clients in Hauppauge court, handling everything from misdemeanors to serious felony charges.
 Our focus is protecting your rights and positioning your case for the strongest possible outcome.